MichaelXuqingqing/take-home-challenge-ios/README.md

 * Any other information you believe is necessary for us to know about the issue/solution.

 Once completed, email us a Zipped version of your Xcode project with all source files.

-## Time allotment

-It should take aproximately 2-3 hours to complete **Goal level 1**.

-An additional work hour can be expected in order to complete **Goal level 2 & 3**.

-A maximum of 24 hours is given to the candidate to submit the zipped project.

 ## Evaluation